Configuration () | BLAST Databases ()

-Once added as a BLAST Database Location, the CLC Server will search this directory for any BLAST databases and list them under the BLAST tab in the web interface (see a section of this as an example in figure 11.2).
+Once added as a BLAST Database Location, the CLC Server will search this directory for any BLAST databases and list them under the BLAST tab in the web interface (figure 9.2).

 This overview is similar to the one you find in the Workbench BLAST manager for local databases including the following in formation: